shinesoleil/Spring-Boot-Workshop-V0.2/README.md

-# Spring Boot Workshop
+# Spring Boot Workshop V0.2

-### Contributors
+### Contributors so far

-ThoughtWorks University Batch 65, Peggy Init
+ThoughtWorks University Batch 65, PeggyInit

-ThoughtWorks University Batch 66, Terracoders
+ThoughtWorks University Batch 66, TerraCoders

+### Running the application

+Configure the `application.properties` file with the local PostgreSQL database info.

+Make sure in the database given, there are no tables `flyway_schema_history` & `product`.

+`./gradlew clean build` to check if all the tests pass.

+`./gradlew bootRun` to run the application.

+Visit the following url `GET http://localhost:8080/products`

+### Tasking List

+Use the tasking list template below and follow the steps below to make your own tasking list.

+You could 'git check out' the commit of each step to see what to do as reference.

+### Tasking List Template for Practicing

+Task [Number]: [Task Description]
+Estimation: [Number] minutes
+Actual Time: [Number] minutes
+Learnings:

 ### Spring Initializr